 I have enjoyed sharing about my illustration career.
 On this blog there are over 2,200 images.
 I find the blog format fascinating, as my stories about my illustration career “unfolded” in their own way.
 I had no idea when I started writing my blog where it would go.

 All of my stories, tips and information move forward from the first post.
-Therefore, because the blog’s format is backwards, this last entry has become the conclusion!
-However, because it is the “Home Page,” it is important for me to explain a few things that I have shared earlier in my blog.
-There are people reading this who have not seen anything else I’ve written.
+For this post, it is important for me to explain a few things that I have shared earlier on my blog.
+There are people reading this who might not have not seen anything else I’ve written.

-I have already shared many of my “Portfolio Pieces,” but they have been scattered and it seemed like a great way to end my blog by putting them all together on this “Home Page.”
-For those who are not familiar with my painting techniques, most of my illustrations are completed with Dr. Martin’s dyes.
+I’ve already shared many of my portfolio pieces, but they have been scattered all over.
+It seemed like a good idea to group them all together for this medley of portfolio illustrations.
+For those who are not familiar with my painting techniques, most of my illustrations are completed with Dr. PH Martin dyes.
 I also use Prismacolor pencils and Badger acrylics for details.
-Some of my illustrations are done using only Admarkers (with pencil and acrylic, also) such as the Banana Split below.
+Some of my illustrations are done using only Admarkers (with additions of colored pencil and acrylic, such as the Banana Split below.)

 From the time I graduated college until the present time, I considered myself an illustrator.
 My career suited me perfectly, because I was able to balance many things in addition to being an artist.

 At times, being an illustrator was very stressful.
 There was a lot of “performance anxiety,” that went along with ridiculous deadlines and the pressure to please many people involved in projects.
 I often worked with people who all disagreed with one another and gave me conflicting art direction!
 However, I was always reliable and tried hard to do my best.
 I improved over the many decades as an illustrator.

 I reached a pinnacle and felt very competent illustrating food, florals, and any still life object I could find reference for.